icopy-site/awesome/docs/awesome/awesome-recursion-schemes.md

   Short definition with code on School of Haskell by Edward Kmett.
 - [Rotating Squares](https://jtobin.io/rotating-squares) - Using a hylomorphism to rotate a quadtree by Jared Tobin.
 - [Recursion Schemes, Part V: Hello, Hylomorphisms](http://blog.sumtypeofway.com/recursion-schemes-part-v/)
-- [Promorphisms, Pre and Post](https://jtobin.io/promorphisms-pre-post) - Pratical examples of pre- and postpromorphisms by Jared Tobin.
+- [Promorphisms, Pre and Post](https://jtobin.io/promorphisms-pre-post) - Practical examples of pre- and postpromorphisms by Jared Tobin.
 - [Time Traveling Recursion Schemes](https://jtobin.io/time-traveling-recursion) - Exploring histo and futu by example by Jared Tobin.
 - [Recursion Schemes, Part IV: Time is of the Essence](http://blog.sumtypeofway.com/recursion-schemes-part-iv-time-is-of-the-essence/) - Practical article about histomorphism and the futumorphism.
 - [Cheat Sheet](https://github.com/sellout/recursion-scheme-talk/blob/master/cheat%20sheet.pdf) - Map of various recursion schemes and their duals.
 - [Correcting the Visitor pattern](http://logji.blogspot.co.uk/2012/02/correcting-visitor-pattern.html) - Showing that the Visitor pattern implements an f-algebra for use with a catamorphism (in Java).
 - [Recursion Schemes in Scala](https://free.cofree.io/2017/11/13/recursion/) - Introduces the fixpoint combinator, anamorphism, catamorphism, hylomorphism, paramorphism, apomorphism, histomorphism, dynamorphism and futumorphism.
+- [What's in a Fold: The Basic Catamorphism in recursion-schemes](https://duplode.github.io/posts/whats-in-a-fold.html) - Introduces catamorphism as a generalization of fold.

 ### Hylomorphisms in the Wild